 You can ask around to find the best model or price for you, but know that a front carrier with hands-free freedom for the baby is absolutely amazing.

 f.
 Do not underestimate the kindness of others.

 Let me be clear, these baby items aren’t useful in my personal opinion, I’m in no way strict advising you to stay away from these products.

-- Baby Formula: Babies react differently to formulas so this is something that you might want to wait for until the baby is born.
+- Baby Formula: Babies react differently to formulas, so this is something that you might want to wait for until the baby is born.

 - Newborn baby shoes: A big NO. Your baby won’t allow you to put shoes on its feet at this age because it is uncomfortable.
 You would chase around cute shoes in the shops just to find out later you wasted money.
 Socks are 100% fine.

-8. When is it too late to shop for a baby?
+8. When is it too late to start buying baby gear?